7 MIN READ

 The Six Sigma methodology provides a firm foundation for making changes in a controlled and effective way.
 SIPOC is part of the "Measure" phase of Six Sigma's core DMAIC sequence (Define, Measure, Analyze, Improve, Control).

-More than this, SIPOC Diagrams help you ensure that your new processes produce the right outputs for the right people, comprehensively, and right from the start.
+More than this, SIPOC Diagrams ensure that your new processes produce the right outputs for the right people, comprehensively, and right from the start.
 It's so much better to spend time ensuring this up front, than to charge in enthusiastically with a change process, only to find – on implementation – that suppliers and customers are screaming because you haven't fully understood their needs and requirements!

 A complete SIPOC diagram provides...